Multi-Type Preference Learning: Empowering Preference-Based Reinforcement Learning with Equal Preferences: PRELIMINARIES

 \section{PRELIMINARIES}

 \textbf{Preference-Based Reinforcement Learning} offers a distinct advantage over traditional reinforcement learning by eliminating the need for a pre-designed reward function, allowing for more flexible and adaptable learning.
 PBRL employs feedback from a human teacher on the agent's behaviors to learn a reward function.
-This learned reward function subsequently guides the agent in completing tasks following human feedback.
-Generally, we represent the agent's behavior using a sequence of states and actions.
-We refer to this entire sequence as a segment $\sigma$, which represents the behavior of the agent.
+This learned reward function subsequently guides the agent in completing tasks following human feedback.We represent the agent's behavior as a segment $\sigma$, which encompasses a sequence of states and actions.
 For a given pair of segments $(\sigma_0, \sigma_1)$, a human provides feedback by indicating either an explicit preference for one segment over the other or by expressing an equal preference if the difference between them is insignificant.
 The value of \(y\) represents human preference: 0 for \(\sigma_0 \succ \sigma_1\), 1 for \(\sigma_1 \succ \sigma_0\), and 0.5 for equal preference \(\sigma_0 \simeq \sigma_1\).
 In this paper, we define $y \in \{0, 1\}$ as an explicit preference, with $y = 0.5$ representing an equal preference.
 To incorporate human preferences into deep RL, previous works model the preference predictor using the reward function $\hat{r}_\psi$ as follows:

 A significant limitation of this modeling approach is its inability to handle cases of equal preference.